carla-simulator/carla/Docs/build_faq.md

 Some scripts have requirements.
 These are listed in files named __Requirements.txt__, in the same path as the script itself.
 Be sure to check these in order to run the script.
 The majority of them can be installed with a simple `pip` command.

 Sometimes on Windows, scripts cannot run with just `> script_name.py`.
-Try adding `> python script_name.py`, and make sure to be in the right directory.
+Try adding `> python3 script_name.py`, and make sure to be in the right directory.

   </details>